hectorv117/What-are-my-chances/README.md

 # What-are-my-chances (UT Austin External Transfer)

+## Predict your chances of beind admitted as an external transfer

+### How it works

-## Naive Bayes Classifier that predicts a students chances of being accepted based on the following criteria:
+### Naive Bayes Classifier that predicts a students chances of being accepted based on the following criteria:

 - GPA
 - College